-The Mozart Awards for Excellence, which recognize dedication and boldness, have just been presented.
+The "Mozart" Awards for Success, which recognize dedication and boldness, have just been presented.

-At an event bringing together economic leaders from the Occitanie region, awards were presented to regional figures in recognition of their dedicated efforts.
+At an event bringing together economic decision-makers from Occitanie, regional leaders were recognized for their dedicated efforts.

 In 2023, our faculty honored its longest-serving member, Professor Isabelle Laffont, by awarding her the Health Prize.

-Please find attached the article from Midi Libre dated November 24, 2023, along with links to various articles describing how the evening unfolded:
+Please find attached the article from *Midi Libre* dated November 24, 2023, and links to various articles explaining how the evening unfolded:

 Mozart Circle